LauraMaddaluno/bookmark_manager_4/README.md

 As a user that wants to save favorite website
 so that I can refer to them anytime
 I want to add new bookmark to Bookmark Manager

+As a user
+so that I can remove my saved bookmark
+I want to delete a bookmark

 ![Bookmark MVC (1)](https://user-images.githubusercontent.com/55661212/133113390-f81a9c28-be4a-42ae-8c81-f1ff0141d1b8.jpg)

 # To set up the databases follow this steps